Mount Abu: In literature

 Arbuda Mountains is a mountain range described in the epic Mahabharata.
 It is identified to be Mount Abu.
 This mountain is mentioned in the travels of Arjuna during his twelve-year pilgrimage.

 Letitia Elizabeth Landon's poem Hindoo Temples on the Mountain-Lake of Aboo, published in Fisher's Drawing Room Scrap Book, 1839, is a reflection on this mountain fastness.

 Climate

-The average annual precipitation of Mount Abu is 1554 mm.

-Monsoon

-Due to its relief and geographical conditions, it rains in Mount Abu during the monsoons.
-During the rainy season, the temperature falls.
-Normal summer clothing works.
-It is wise to carry an umbrella to avoid being caught in the rain.

-Winter
+Mount Abu has a humid subtropical climate (Köppen Cwa).
+Due to its altitude, Mount Abu gets more rain than any other part of Rajasthan, with over 500 mm per month falling in July and August.
+While it still has hot summers, the summers aren't as extreme due to the altitude, and the monsoon actually sees relatively comfortable temperatures (24 to 30 C).The average annual precipitation of Mount Abu is 1554 mm.